A Linear-complexity Tensor Butterfly Algorithm for Compressing High-dimensional Oscillatory Integral Operators: Introduction

 \subsection{Related Work}

 \textit{Multi-dimensional butterfly algorithms} represent a version of matrix butterfly algorithms designed for high-dimensional OIOs \cite{li2018multidimensional,chen2020multidimensional}.
 Instead of the traditional binary tree partitioning of the matrix rows/columns \cite{Eric_1994_butterfly}, these algorithms can be viewed as a modern version of \cite{michielssen_multilevel_1996} that permits quadtree and octree partitioning of the matrix rows/columns, which have been demonstrated on 2D and 3D OIOs.
-For a general $d$-dimensional OIO, the $d$-dimensional tree partitioning leads to a butterfly factorization with a $d$-fold reduction in the number of levels compared to the binary tree partitioning.
-However, we note that both the multi-dimensional and binary tree-based butterfly algorithms are still matrix-based algorithms that scale as $O(n^d\log n)$, as opposed to the proposed tensor algorithm that scales as $O(n^d)$.
+For a general $d$-dimensional OIO, the $d$-dimensional tree partitioning leads to a butterfly factorization with a $d$-fold reduction in the number of levels compared to the binary tree partitioning. \ylrev{That said, the binary tree based butterfly algorithms are easier to implement and exhibit very competitive overall costs comparing with the multi-dimensional butterfly algorithms.} We note that both the multi-dimensional and binary tree-based butterfly algorithms are still matrix-based algorithms that scale as $O(n^d\log n)$, as opposed to the proposed tensor algorithm that scales as $O(n^d)$.

 \textit{Quantized tensor train (QTT) algorithms}, or simply TT algorithms, are tensor algorithms well-suited for very high-dimensional integral operators.
 They have been proposed to compress volume integral operators \cite{corona2017tensor} arising from quasi-static wave equations and static PDEs with $O(\log n)$ memory and CPU complexities.
-However, for high-frequency wave equations, the QTT rank scales proportionally to the wave number \cite{corona2017tensor} leading to deteriorated CPU and memory complexities (see our numerical results in \cref{sec:example}).
+However, for high-frequency wave equations, the QTT rank scales proportionally to the wave number \cite{corona2017tensor} leading to deteriorated CPU and memory complexities (see our numerical results in Section \cref{sec:example}).
 Moreover, QTT has been proposed for computing FFT and QFT with $O(\log n)$ memory and CPU complexities \cite{chen2024direct}.
 However, after obtaining the QTT-compressed formats of both the volume-integral operator and the Fourier transform, the CPU complexity for contracting such a QTT compressed operator with arbitrary (i.e., non QTT-compressed) input data scales super-linearly.
 In contrast, our algorithm yields a linear CPU and memory complexity for the contraction operation.